wadefagen/DataVisualizationBook/_python/graphs.md

 ```

-Alteratively, this same method can be used to find a list of all of the target
+Alternatively, this same method can be used to find a list of all of the target
 nodes without accessing the attributes:

 ```py